linux-china/jaz-boot-demo/README.md

 # Docker image build

-Please use following Dockerfile to build a docker image with jaz:
+Please use the following Dockerfile to build a docker image with jaz:

 ```dockerfile
 # Use any Microsoft Build of OpenJDK base image